 Whether you’re an experienced leader, an emerging leader, or a developer of leaders, you’re always looking for ways to help employees do better and feel better at work.
 Last week’s post covered four priority areas to help you work toward better performance with your team and within your organization.

 This week, we’ll look more closely at self-awareness and self-management as crucial aspects of leadership.
 Here are four things you can do to make a significant contribution to your leadership success from the inside out:

 - Show more than you tell.
 Being a leader is all about culture and values, but you can’t just announce what yours are and expect people to adopt them.
 It’s more effective to demonstrate the workplace behaviors you want to see rather than speechify about them.
 So show what you’re looking for, and then explain what you’ve just shown so that people will understand and remember it.
 That way, employees can choose to model your behaviors instead of being forced to change according to a new program or initiative.
-(See To Follow the Leader, Employees Need a Sense of Direction for more on letting people know what you want and why it matters.)
+(See How to Give Employees a Sense of Direction for more on letting people know what you want and why it matters.)

 You’ll have frequent opportunities to explore the eight aspects of leadership in this pair of posts, but in the interest of maintaining your own sanity and continuing your forward momentum, please don’t try to work on all of them at the same time.
 And if you have different questions or needs in your role as a leader, let me know.
 I look forward to hearing from you and helping to set priorities for your self-development.